allenc125789/Homelab/README.md

 **Description**

 Network plan, and organization of my home network.
-This project introduced me to many new tools and helped me gain a better understanding of networking services and their coexisting nature within the OSI Model.
+Recently introduced a new segment in the network

 ______________________________________________________________________________________________________________________________________________________________________________